sklee16/sklee16.github.io/CV.md

 # Work Experience (Selected)
 ### Principal Financial Group
 #### Data & Operation Research Intern, 2019 - 2020
-* Developed signaling models in Python and R to support Fixed Income portfolios
+•	Developed signaling models in Python and R and Power BI dashboards to support Fixed Income portfolios across 4 distinct assets, resulting in an 18% increase in return on investment (ROI).
 * Conducted weekly meetings with stakeholders to ensure that all requirements were met.

 <br/>

 # Volunteer Experience
+### Workforce Council
+#### Directorate Chair (2023 - Present)
+* Organize and plan for professional development, leadership forums, morale events, and fundraising events

 ### Women in Science Program
 #### Mentor (2018 - 2020)
 * Mentored first-year students in the field of science, specifically technology and mathematics